The Jordan Valley

 Matthew 13:19

-The second category represents people in whom the seed which was sown, initially sprout but because the soil was not deep enough, its roots could not penetrate through the rocky path for the plant to grow.
+The second category represents people in whom the seed which was sown, initially sprouted but because the soil was not deep enough, its roots could not penetrate through the rocky path for the plant to grow.

 When we do not let God reside in our hearts, even small troubles which come our way on account of His Name, will cause us to let go of God.